Kariaro/Java-Server-API/README.md

 // How long it takes in milliseconds before the device adds one to the timeout counter. setConnectionTimeout(int millis);

-// Sets if the server should allow not existing files to be added by addPage();
+// Sets if the server should allow none existing files to be added by addPage();
 setIgnoreFileNotFound(boolean b);</code></pre>

 That was a quick tutorial about how to use this ServerAPI.